AryanVenkat/age-of-lovelace/README.md

 - Node.js and npm installed for the frontend.
 - Java and Spring Boot for the backend.
-- A database to store user data and tech event information.
+- PostgreSQL database to store user data and tech event information.

 ### Installation